the longest funeral ever

 799.89 Bizarre personal appearance ()

-Three, people get really attached to their primary care providers, so much so, they sometimes feign illness just to see them.
-Many nurses have told me about their repeat offenders who make frequent appointments, seeking attention.
-I recently witnessed an elderly lady (and repeat offender) who was complaining of all sorts of things, heart palpitations, SOB, dizziness, vomiting, basically death.
-The doc instructed her to go straight to the ER, and as her daughter wheeled her out, she asked if they could stop and eat lunch first.
+AND.
+People get really attached to their primary care providers, so much so, they’ll feign illness just to see them.
+Many a nurse has recounted tales of repeat offenders making frequent appointments, seeking attention.
+I recently witnessed an elderly lady (+ repeat offender) complaining of all sorts of things, heart palpitations, SOB, dizziness, vomiting, basically death.
+Doc instructed her to go straight to the ER.
+As the daughter wheels her out, lady asks if they had time to stop and eat lunch first.
 Oh, sure.
 It’s just death.

 I tend to be on the opposite end of the spectrum.
-I prefer to avoid doctors at all costs, deathly afraid of what they might tell me.
+I prefer to avoid doctors at all costs, terrified of what they might tell me.
 (Although once when I was little I remember faking an earache because I really wanted a sticker and a sucker, and maybe to get out of washing dishes for the evening.
 Sorry Mom, I still feel really bad about that.)
-Maybe this has something to do with getting older or maybe it has something to do with my PCP mentioning she thought I might be somewhere within the Bipolar family during my second visit ever.
-I remember feeling offended, partly because she had just got done examining my lady parts and partly because I’ve always known that whatever was going on upstairs was probably definitely not normal, but this was the first time someone had the nerve to say it out loud.
+Maybe this has something to do with getting older, or maybe it has something to do with my PCP mentioning she thought I might be somewhere within the bipolar family during my second visit ever.
+I remember feeling offended, partly because she had just wrapped up examining my lady parts, and partly because I’ve always known whatever’s going on upstairs is probably definitely not normal, but this was the first time someone said it out loud.

 Because every office visit needs a diagnosis, she chose Adjustment Reaction for mine.
 She scribbled a word on a card and told me to read up on it at home and to let her know if it described how I felt.

-Then she invited me to find her on Facebook after my insurance ran out (because of course you can’t be FB BFFs with your patients), which I thought was kind of strange and something I definitely can’t do now in fear she will read this.
+Then she invited me to find her on Facebook after my insurance ran out (because of course you can’t be FB BFFs with your patients), which I thought was kind of intensely intimate and something I definitely can’t do now in fear she will read this.

 Cyclothymia.
 That was the word she scribbled.